Having radiotherapy to the brain (prophylactic cranial irradiation)

 Radiotherapy uses radiation, usually x-rays, to destroy cancer cells.

-You usually have 5 to 10 treatments over one week.
+You usually have up 10 treatments.

 Before your radiotherapy you have a planning session and a planning CT scan.

 The planning session takes between 15 minutes and 2 hours.